mandelsoft/spiff/README.md

 ### `(( catch(expr) ))`

 This function executes an expression and yields some evaluation info map.
-If always succeeds, even if the expression fails.
+It always succeeds, even if the expression fails.
 The map includes the following fields:

 | name  | type   | meaning |